 For this reason, I began making my own fudge recipes using cleaner ingredients many years ago.
 If you’re looking for a Keto Peanut Butter Fudge recipe that does not include chocolate, give it a gander!

 This low-carb chocolate fudge is super rich and creamy, perfect for the dark chocolate lover, and ideal for those who love a sweet treat but prefer them less sweet.

-Now of course if you like your fudge to be lightning bolt sweet, you can easily add more sugar-free confectioner’s sugar!
+Now of course if you like your fudge to be lightning bolt sweet, you can easily add more sugar-free confectioner’s sugar, or 1/2 cup of sugar-free chocolate chips!
 Play with the portions to your heart’s delight!

-This easy fudge recipe requires minimal ingredients.
+This easy fudge recipe requires minimal simple ingredients.
 Ready to dive in?
 Let’s go!